 Expected impact 6.3: An annual report analyzing national and regional trends through data collected by the Observatories on the state of radicalization and violent extremism in epicenter and spillover countries is published.

-Strategic objective 7: To empower women to play a leading role in prevention and response to violent extremism.
+Strategic objective 7: Empower women to play a leading role in prevention and response to violent extremism.

 Expected impact 7.1: Women in target countries (epicenter, spillover and at-risk) are empowered to identify early signs of radicalization and capacitated to participate in initiatives at communities/national/regional level such as early-warning, regional and national strategy development/dialogues and community policing.